 Throughout these examples, there is a common theme related to assessing AI algorithms and ML practice, using values such as transparency, agency or consent, and privacy.
 While these resources look promising, I’d love to hear more from others who are trying to use them.
 What do you like about them?
 Do you find them easy or hard to use?
 I’m especially interested in experiences with using tools and/or rubric criteria to assist with detecting and avoiding bias.

 If you are interested in sharing ideas on emerging resources and how to take next steps, please reach out to us here at Unicon.
-It would be great to engage in a conversation and share ideas on this as tools and best practices emerge.
+It would be great to engage in a conversation on this as tools and best practices emerge.